2026 Arkansas 4-H SeaPerch Challenge

 - May use power conditioning or pulse-width modulation (PWM) controls for thruster controls

 This year, teams will have 4 events for teams to be scored for placement.
 Details about scheduling will be announced closer to the competition.
 OPTIONAL events will be the Real-World Innovation Poster & Community Outreach Posters.
-Check out the info below.
+Check out the information below.

 - Technical Design Report: This is an updated version of the Engineering Notebook.
 This is a 5 page (maximum) document that outlines the Engineering Design Process for the team.
 Check out these instructions for the report.
 Follow the rubric carefully to make sure you get all the easy points!
-This will be a digital submission and must be submitted to Michelle McVay via Microsoft Form on February 21, 2025.
+This will be a digital submission and must be submitted to Michelle McVay via Microsoft Form on Friday, February 20, 2026.
 If you are unable to access the form, please email Michelle McVay at mmcvay@uada.edu with the subjest SeaPerch Report - TEAM NAME.

 - Obstacle Course: The obstacle course is a series of 5 hoops that allows for teams to navigate through the water.
 This is a timed event and will have 2 chances to run to get their best time.
 For full information of this year's Obstacle Course check here.
 In this pool course, teams will accumulate points for ranking via the following rubric.